Deepan-Karmakar/p5.js-tutorial/JavaScript-basics.md

 ## Operators

 We will zoom through the operators here.
-We assume some very basic maths background in the reader.
+We assume some basic maths background in the reader.

 ### Assignment